proxmox/proxmox-backup/docs/administration-guide.rst

 Variable sized chunking needs more CPU power, but is essential to get good deduplication rates for file archives.

-Therefore, the backup server supports both strategies.
+The backup server supports both strategies.

 File Archives: ``<name>.pxar``